SonahtQ/FinalSkipList/API.md

 ### `for...of`

-`FinalSkipList` is iterable with a `for...of` loop, which returns [value,score] tuples in ascending order of their scores.
+`FinalSkipList` is iterable with a `for...of` loop, which returns [value,score,rank] tuples in ascending order of their scores.

 ```typescript
 for (const [value, score] of mySkipList) {